ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 - : int = 7
 ```

-We typed the phrase `1 + 2 * 3` and then signalled to OCaml that we had
+In this example, we typed the expression `1 + 2 * 3` followed by `;;` (which is
-finished by typing `;;` followed by the Enter key.
-OCaml calculated the
+mandatory and tells OCaml that the expression ends here) and then pressed the
-result, `7` and its type `int` and showed them to us.
-We exit by running the
+Enter key.
+OCaml replied with the resulting value `7` and its type `int`.

-built-in `exit` function with exit code 0:
+You can exit UTop by running the built-in `exit` function with exit code 0:

 ```
 ─( 12:12:45 )─< command 1 >──────────────────────────────────────────────────────────────────────────────────────────────{ counter: 0 }─